Cameronkeene15/LinuxBuddy/README.md

 - Pipe command results into Linux Buddy for context-aware assistance
 - User-friendly command-line interface
 - Lightweight and easy to install
-- Supports ìthinkingî models with a spinner that hides think-tags
+- Supports ‚Äúthinking‚Äù models with a spinner that hides think-tags

 ## Requirements
 - Ollama installed and running (e.g., `ollama serve`)